Railways in

 - Estrada de Ferro Carajás São Luís to Maranhão and

-- Estrada de Ferro do Amapá are believed to operate passenger
+- Estrada de Ferro do Amapá is believed to operate passenger

-services, but information is hard to obtain (No website for
+services, but information is not readily available (No website

 Suburban passenger railways